cifanip/high-performance-computing/cases/01_planetary_flow/index.md

 * the construction of the Lie-algebra basis,
 * the computation of the inverse Laplacian.

-The matrix multipliucation will dominate the computatinal complexity being $\mathcal{O}(N^3)$.
+The matrix multiplication will dominate the computational complexity being $\mathcal{O}(N^3)$.
 The other two points require the solution of eigenvalue problem and of a linear system.
-As it stands, the problem is prohibitevly expensive, since the Laplacian matrix is a forth-order tensor.
+As it stands, the problem is prohibitively expensive, since the Laplacian matrix is a forth-order tensor.
 However, $\Delta_N$ admits a tridiagonal splitting into $(2N-1)$ blocks of size $N-\vert m \vert$ corresponding to the $m$-th diagonal of $W$.
 The parallel implementation of these algorithms will be discussed in the following.

 ## 2. Parallel CPU implementation
 Linear algebra algorithms are taken from the well-established and optimised library LAPACK [^3] and its parallel extension ScaLAPACK [^4].
 The parallelisation is carried out by means of MPI [^5] combined with openMP multithreading [^6].
 We select a distribution memory layout that allows for optimal computation of matrix-matrix multiplications referred to as block-cyclic decomposition [^4].
 In essence, the latter assigns matrix blocks to MPI processes in a cyclic manner in order to optimise load-balance and communication across processors for dense matrix operations.

-If one dentifies $A_m$ with $m$-th diagonal of $A$ defined as the $m$-th sub-diagonal for $1 \leq m \leq N − 1$ and the main diagonal for $m = 0$.
+If one identifies $A_m$ with $m$-th diagonal of $A$ defined as the $m$-th sub-diagonal for $1 \leq m \leq N − 1$ and the main diagonal for $m = 0$.
 Then, the tridiagonal Laplacian acts on stream-matrix diagonal elements $P_m$ and produces vorticity-matrix diagonal elements $W_m$, i.e.,

 $$
 \Delta^m P_m = W_m, \quad m = 0, \dots, N - 1 \qquad (2.0).